Use home organization mapping

-Now, you can, if you are an artist, hand draw each space, closet, and special area of your home by hand and sketch them.
-Me, however, I can not draw.
-So I choose this method.
+Now, you can, if you are an artist, hand draw each space, closet, and specific area of your home by hand and sketch them.
+Me, however, I cannot draw.
+So, I chose this method.

 Back in the Day Before Pinterest

 We started our home renovation project back in 2000 when my husband and I bought our first home.
 It was a sweet one-level ranch-style three bedrooms, two baths with a full basement.
 It was built in 1966 and had some minor cosmetic changes done to it.
-So when we moved in, my husband gutted it, with the exception of the bathrooms and the kitchen.
-We decided to take on these at a later time since they cost the most money and most disruption.
+So, when we moved in, my husband gutted it, except for the bathrooms and the kitchen.
+We decided to take them later since they cost the most money and were the most disruption.

 Home Organization Mapping was Born